atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/104981673/199957205-0a7503b2-e51c-4b8a-948c-126f4d31c8ff.png)

-The graph shows **no correlation** between total amount of steps taken and sleep duration.
+The graph shows **no correlation** between total number of steps taken and sleep duration.

-#### Plotting correlation between total activites throughout the day and total sleeping minutes
+#### Plotting correlation between total activites duration throughout the day and total sleeping minutes

-Heavy activity is chosen to check the correlation
+The number of steps per day doesn't affect the sleep duration, but how about with the total activity duration in a day?
 ```{r}
 user_intensities %>%
   mutate(total_activity = sedentary+light+fair+very) %>%